izenynn/izenynn/README.md

 # Hi there im izenynn 🙃

-💻  I am currently studying programming at 42
+💻 C / C++ junior bug developer.

+🌱 42 student.

 and thats all, hope you enjoy my git :)